grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 **Advanced example:**

-In the following example user will get `Admin` as role when authenticating since it has a role `admin`.
-If a user has a role `editor` it will get `Editor` as role, otherwise `Viewer`.
+In the following example user will be granted `Admin` role, since it has a role `admin`.
+If a user has a role `editor`, `Editor` role will be granted, otherwise `Viewer`.

 Payload: